 Once you have Logi Info installed, you can review this topic to get insights into the Info architecture.
-You will learn about a key concept, Elemental Development, will be introduced, along with report definition files, elements and attributes, and more.
+You will learn about a key concept, Elemental Development, along with report definition files, elements and attributes, and more.
 This topic describes Info Architecture and provides links to other related topics.

 - About Logi Applications